libankhalif97/Task-Manager/README.md

 Installation

-Clone the repository from GitHub: [repository link] Install the dependencies by running npm install or yarn install in the project directory.
+Clone the repository from GitHub: [https://github.com/libankhalif97/Task-Manager] Install the dependencies by running npm install or yarn install in the project directory.
 Start the app by running npm start or yarn start.